aai-institute/nnbench/docs/cli/fixtures.md

 ┣━━ ...
 ```

 Inside your `conf.py` file, you might define your values as shown below.
-Note that currently, all fixtures must be raw Python callables, and must match input values of benchmarks exactly.
+Note that currently, all fixtures must be raw Python callables, and their names must match input values of benchmarks exactly.

 ```python
 # benchmarks/conf.py